farinazAH/sequential_social_dilemma_games/README.md

 - To train the MOA with 5 agents:
 `python3 train.py --model moa --num_agents 5`

+- To train the EMuReL method:
+`python3 train.py --model emurel`
+or
+`python3 train.py --model scm`

+The SCM algorithm with the same parameter setting as in [Heemskerk , H. Social curiosity in deep multi-agent reinforcement learning.
+Master’s thesis, 2020.] was adapted to the proposed EMuReL method.

 Many more options are available which can be found in [default_args.py](config/default_args.py).
 A collection of preconfigured training scripts can be found in [run_scripts](run_scripts).

 Note that the initialization time can be rather high (up to 5 minutes) the more agents you use, and the more complex your used model is.